Phylogenomic synteny reveals paleohexaploid-derived genomic blocks across Asteraceae.

 Key Findings

-157 genes retained three copies across most Asteraceae species, with transcription factors and auxin-related genes significantly overrepresented in these triplets
+157 genes retained all three triplicated copies across most Asteraceae species, with transcription factors and auxin hormone-related genes significantly overrepresented — pointing to their role in floral development.

 Species Mentioned